SCoRE Sets: A Versatile Framework for Simultaneous Inference: Introduction

+A third contribution of our article is discussing a slight shift in the interpretation of statistical inference on excursion sets from the viewpoint of our duality between confidence sets for excursion sets and multiple hypothesis testing which we exemplify in a simple multiple linear regression example in Section \ref{scn:Scheffe}.

+Finally, we want to point out that we aware of the fact that the assumption that an estimator $\hat\mu$ satisfies a ULT might be too strong.
+We introduce this assumption mainly to compare to the current literature and derive explicit limit distributions.
+The core of our results, however, is the SCoRE set Metatheorem, Theorem \ref{thm:SCoPESMetatheorem}, which requires considerably weaker assumptions.
-The first work we are aware of which quantifies the uncertainty of the lower and the upper excursion set above zero of a function $\mu$ defined on $\mathbb{R}^D$ is \cite{Mammen:2013}.
-Using an estimator $\hat\mu_N$ of $\mu$ it constructs a lower and an upper excursion set $\hat{\mathcal{L}}$ and $\hat{\mathcal{U}}$ respectively such that both inclusions $ \hat{\mathcal{L}} \subseteq \mathcal{L}_0$ and $ \hat{\mathcal{U}} \subseteq \mathcal{U}_0$ hold asymptotically with a prespecified probability.
-They apply these sets to quantify the uncertainty of the excursion sets of a kernel density estimator above a single $c\in\mathbb{R}$, but do not explicitly extract the asymptotic distribution.
-However, they even derive a non-asymptotic bound \cite[Lemma 2.1.]{Mammen:2013} which can also be derived from our Proposition \ref{prop:NonAsymMetaTheorem} from Appendix \ref{scn:MetaTheorem}.

-Another recent work on confidence sets for a single level or upper excursion set of an unknown density using kernel density estimators is \cite{Qiao:2019}.
-In particular they derive assumptions and rates for having asymptotically nominal coverage.
-We recommend it also for its broad overview on applications of level and excursion set estimation.
+\paragraph{Connections to the Literature.} The first work we are aware of which quantifies the uncertainty of the lower and the upper excursion set above zero of a function $\mu$ defined on $\mathbb{R}^D$ from a statistical viewpoint is \cite{Mammen:2013}.
+Using an estimator $\hat\mu_N$ of $\mu$ they construct from data a lower and an upper excursion set $\hat{\mathcal{L}}$ and $\hat{\mathcal{U}}$ above zero respectively and prove in their Lemma 2.1. nonasymptotic bounds such that both inclusions $ \hat{\mathcal{L}} \subseteq \mathcal{L}_0$ and $ \hat{\mathcal{U}} \subseteq \mathcal{U}_0$ hold true.
+This can be viewed as a special case of our Proposition \ref{prop:NonAsymMetaTheorem} from Appendix \ref{scn:MetaTheorem}.
+In their Theorem 3.1 they apply these sets to quantify the uncertainty of the excursion sets of a kernel density estimator above a single $c\in\mathbb{R}$ asymptotically.
+They show that under certain assumptions on $\mu$, for example, a non-degeneracy condition of the gradient of $\mu$ the above inclusion is asymptotically valid, if the parameter for constructing $\hat{\mathcal{L}}$ and $\hat{\mathcal{U}}$ is estimated using the bootstrap.
+Noteworthy this result does not explicitly extract the asymptotic distribution.
+Another more recent work which applies similar ideas to kernel density estimators is \cite{Qiao:2019}.
+In particular, they derive assumptions and rates for having asymptotically nominal coverage and give a broad overview on applications of level and excursion set estimation.